 To update your supporter details please send us an email or give us a call on 0800 600 700.

-Yes, thank you for making your donations go even further.
+Yes, you can learn more here.
+Thank you for making your donations go even further.

 Oxfam Unwrapped is a unique collection of gift ideas that help you give something special to your friends or family, while supporting someone in need.
 For example, gifts include safe water, to goats, to training for a farmer to grow resilient crops.
 Your friends will receive a card detailing the present you bought them, and your donation goes to those who need it most.
 Find out more and shop for gifts on the Oxfam Unwrapped website.